MSKiranMohan23/sample-react-promise/README.md

 # sample-react-promise

-This simple react code demonstrates about the usage of Promises in simple code.
+This sample react code demonstrates about the usage of Promises in simple code.

 #Steps to run the code